kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/10_Kubernetes_DNS/transcript.md

+Also demo reaching that pod from macbook, by updating etc hosts file.
+Also in the real world cluster will be on aws, so can set up proper appraoch using route53, which is aws's dns management service.
+Also maybe demo how to bypass nodeport by using port forwarding.

 Hello everyone one, and welcome back.

 Earlier we saw how you can do pod-to-pod communication using IP addresses.
-This time we're going to do the same thing but using DNS names instead of IP addresses.
+This time we're going to do the same thing but using DNS names.
 That's possible by making use of Kubernete's own internal DNS service, which is called Kubernetes DNS.
-Kubernetes DNS is an addon that usually comes preinstalled in most installer options, including a minikube provisioned cluster.
+Kubernetes DNS is an addon that usually comes preinstalled in most installer options.
+That includes a minikube provisioned cluster.

 Ok before we show how kubernetes DNS works, let's first remind ourselves on how to do pod-to-pod communication using ip addresses, so I'm going to create the same centos and apache pods as before: